platformsh/template-builder/templates/phoenix_elixir/files/README.md

 This template builds a simple application using Phoenix.

-Phoenix is a web framework written in Elixir that implements the server-side MVC pattern, prioritizing speed and concurrency.
+Phoenix is a web framework written in Elixir that prioritizes speed and concurrency.

 ## Services